 - Do Remember a Collared Shirt.
 You will most often find Italian men wearing a collared or button down shirt, usually with a v-neck sweater tied around their shoulders.
 This is a great look for an evening out on the town, dinner, or touring.
 Don’t forget to add a great pair of sunglasses swoon all those ladies out there.

 - Don’t Bring Athletic Shorts.
 If you’re looking to adapt to the Italian dress code, athletic shorts won’t make the cut.
 Italian men would prefer to dress fairly business casual for their day-to-day activities.
 But if you can’t live without the comfort of your favorite shorts, bring them to the beach instead.

 - Don’t Pack Shirts With Writing.
 When traveling to Italy its important to leave behind those beloved sports t-shirts, your favorite college hoodie, or even those shirts with designs on it.
 You will scream “tourist” and stick out in any crowd (but not in a good way).
 If you truly can’t skip a day without the relaxed laid back look of your t-shirt collection, purchase a few v-neck shirts instead, which will be great for your day-to-day travels and can easily be dressed up at night.

-Share with us your favorite summertime item to wear in Italy!
+Share with us your favorite Italian summertime item!